 At the start of your career, you posted covers of your favourite songs on YouTube.
 What part does social media play for you as an artist?

 I wanted to become an artist who would one day be able to perform in front of audiences in every part of the world.
 Since I had no idea how I could go about that or who I could find to help me accomplish that, I decided to use social media to my advantage: Twitter, Facebook, Instagram and then YouTube.
 That way, every time I met someone in the music industry I could talk to them about my covers that people could see and listen to.
-Social media is also the best way for me to reach out to my fans and build a connection to them.
+Social media is also the best way for me to reach out to my fans and build a connection with them.

 What were your goals when you returned to London at 15 – and was it hard to leave your parents?